-Advanced Custom Fields (ACF) powers more than 2 million WordPress sites.
-On 08/08/2025, a vulnerability referenced CVE-2025-54940 was published.
-It concerns HTML injections possible in certain uses of ACF up to and including version 6.4.2.
-The WPEngine editor has delivered a correction in 6.4.3.
+Advanced Custom Fields (ACF) equips more than 2 million WordPress sites.
+On 08/08/2025, a vulnerability referenced CVE-2025-54940 has been published.
+It concerns HTML injections possible in some ACF applications until the version 6.4.2 included.
+Editor WPEngine has delivered a patch in 6.4.3.

 Details of the CVSS flaw